Wilson's Arch (Jerusalem): Dimensions

-The Arch was measured by Wilson, who noted that its crown reaches a height of 72 ft 9 in above bedrock, its span being of 42 ft.
+The Arch was measured by Wilson, who noted that its crown reaches a height of 72 ft 9 in above bedrock, and Bahat writes that the Herodian street which ran along the western wall is about 20 ft above bedrock at the site.
+Wilson also noted the Arch's span being of 42 ft.
 Only a 20 ft portion of the Arch is visible today.

-A square shaft cut down under the arch allows sighting of the wall's original massive foundations, "with fourteen courses of dressed stone below the present ground level."
+A square shaft cut down under the arch allows sighting of the wall's courses of dressed stone hidden below the present ground level, fourteen in total, one being cut into the bedrock, reaching a depth of 52 ft.

-The exact dimensions of the Second Temple period bridge which stood over the arch are impossible to determine.

 Discovery and excavation

-Titus Tobler noted the structure and wrote in 1853 that "I regard the vaults as supporting arches for the path or bridge that leads from Suk Bab es-Sinsleh to Bab es-Sinsleh".
+Titus Tobler noted the structure and wrote in 1853 that "I regard the vaults as supporting arches for the path or bridge that leads from Suk Bab es-Sinsleh to Bab es-Sinsleh" (sic, es-Silsileh).
 The arch was scientifically documented for the first time in 1865 by explorer and surveyor Charles Wilson, for whom it was named.
 Wilson had joined the Ordnance Survey of Jerusalem in 1864, continuing to participate in the city surveying project that was established to improve the city's water system.
 Not long after Wilson, Charles Warren excavated under the arch by digging two trial shafts, one along the western pier all the way down to bedrock.
 He published his discoveries in 1876.

 In 1968, only a few months after the Six-Day War, Israel began excavations to uncover the portion of the Western Wall that was not exposed.
 As the excavations continued, the opening to the arch was uncovered, and rubble began to be removed.
-It would take 17 years, until 1985, until the entire length of the wall would be cleared.
+The entire length of the Western Wall was only cleared in 1985, 17 years later.